EGR314-Team-304/EGR314-Team-304.github.io/team-report.md

 After some deliberation amongst the team, this design was ultimately chosen.
 It's a small handheld weather station that's easy to place down to take measurements.
 It has a temperature and humidity sensor to obtain data from its surroundings.
 It also features an actuator in the form of a fan that serves to provide airflow through the device to cool the internal components.
 There is an OLED display that would display information obtained from the data the sensors collect.
 The content displayed functions performed by the device would be configured via a potentiometer and a couple of buttons, allowing for simple display adjustments and menu navigation.
 An ESP32 module would also be implemented to permit the device to exchange data through wifi.
 All of these components would be powered by a 3.7 V battery which is fed through a 3.3 V and 5 V regulator, the latter of which would power the actuator subsystem.
 Power could be turned on/off through a switch on the side of the device, and the power would be indicated through an LED that would be mounted on the side.

 ![Selected Design](./images/design-ideation-images/Selected_Design_Drawing_Updated.svg "Selected Design")
+#### Figure 12 - Selected Design Sketch

 This design is a redone version of the first design concept in the Design Ideation section.
 Apart from some required additions that were absent in the previous design sketch, this design got rid of the redundant sensors.
 This was initially supposed to help with calibration and accuracy by having the readings between the two sets of sensors compared and contrasted for a more precise reading.
 The coin cell batteries were replaced with the 3.7 V battery instead, as this kind of battery would last noticeably longer in this design.
 Lastly, a physical design element that was implemented over the original sketch is the inclusion of a wind tunnel.
 This would help in better directing the air drawn in from the fan actuator to help obtain readings and potentially cool the internal circuitry.
 All of these changes were made to better accomodate the electrical components selected for this design.

 For the sake of clarity, here are a couple of screenshots of the 3D model that will serve as the enclosure for the circuitry.
 ![Design Enclosure 1](./images/design-ideation-images/Enclosure(Isometric1).png "Enclosure (Isometric) 1")
+#### Figure 13 - 3D Model Isometric 1

 ![Design Enclosure 2](./images/design-ideation-images/Enclosure(Isometric2).png "Enclosure (Isometric) 2")
+#### Figure 14 - 3D Model Isometric 2

+The final product was designed around the models presented here.
+The potentiometer and charge/power LED were omitted from the final design, opting for just the couple of buttons for menu navigation.
+The wind tunnel was made straight to help with ease of internal design once the team had the final board designed and printed out.
+The board itself would result in taking up the entire bottom of the shell inside.
+The batteries would be mounted on the top portion of the shell to allow the internals to mesh well together when the shell is closed.
+Another addition would involve adding five male wire ends at the top to allow the microcontroller to be programmed with a PICkit.
+The wire ends protrude through the top half of the shell for easier access.
+Apart from small changes in orientation for some of the other components, this final product would essentially be the same as the design sketch above.

 ## Block Diagram

 Once we developed our final project design concept, we then developed a block diagram to identify the individual subsystems needed to fulfill the project requirements and develop our project.
 We separated our design into five main subsystems: Power Supply subsystem, Microcontroller and OLED subsystem, Temperature Sensor subsystem, Humidity Sensor subsystem, and Motor Controller subsystem.

 ![Block Diagram](./images/design-ideation-images/Team_304_Block_Diagram.svg "Team 304 Block Diagram")
+#### Figure 15 - Block Diagram

 The Power Subsystem uses a switching voltage regulator to output 3.3V to supply power to the microcontroller, temperature sensor, and humidity sensor.
 The Microcontroller is an 8-bit microcontroller with MQTT, UART, PWM, SPI and I2C which fulfills project requirements.
 The Temperature sensor and Humidity sensor run on I2C protocol which fulfills one of the communication protocol requirements.
 The Motor Controller subsystem drives the motor using SPI communication protocol which fulfills project requirements.
 All components are surface-mount components and each pinout is labeled on the microcontroller block with their specific communication protocols.